aaranyak/lab-starter/responses/01_first-response.md

 2. You will need python3 [Get Python3 Here](https://python.org)

-3. You will need a text editor, A good one is atom [Get Atom Here](
+3. You will need a text editor, A good one is atom [Get Atom Here](https://www.atom.io)
-## Step X: Description

-Here, we'll describe generally what the user is about to do.
+3. You will need all the git and git commands

+## Our first part.

+In our first part, we will be making an age program, but the first thing we need to do is tell what we are doing.

+So the best way to start is by putting down what our program is about.

+The way we do his in pyton is by using a print statement

+This is what a print statement looks like

+`print("<YourText>")`

+Examples:

+ `print("mytext")`

+ `print(150 + 20)`

-### :keyboard: Activity: Specific description
+### :keyboard: Activity: Introducing our program

-1. Step 1 in short sentence
-2. Step 2 in short sentence
-3. Step 3 in short sentence
+1. Create a branch of this repository
+2. Clone the branch
+3. Open the file Handling_Data/Input-Output.py
+4. Replace the statement  `print("Hi Everybody!")` with a print stayement that introducesyour code

 <hr>
 <h3 align="center">I will respond when I detect a commit to this branch</h3>